The process of sanitizing a laptop involves three aspects:

 Labdoo provides two laptop sanitation manuals: a Fast Restoration Method and a Step by Step Installation Method.

-The Fast Restoration Method provides the easiest and fastest method to install the operative system and the educational content on a laptop.
+The Fast Restoration Method is the fastest method to install the operating system and the educational content on a laptop.

-The Step by Step Installation Method can be very useful if you are new to the project and want to see what exactly contains a Labdoo prepared laptop.
-It guides you on how to:
+The Step by Step Installation Method is very useful if you are new to the project and want to see exactly what a Labdoo prepared laptop contains.
+This method guides you on how to:

 - Delete the previous content of the laptop.